Long-fiber Sagnac interferometers for twin field quantum key distribution networks: Introduction

 We note that Park \textit{et al.}~\cite{Park2022} demonstrated a TFQKD network based on a Sagnac configuration with 160~km fiber, where they employ a star topology as opposed to the ring topology of Ref.~\cite{Zhong2022PRA}.
 However, they report that the phase stability by the common-path nature was not observed in their experiment and therefore they used a phase post-compensation method to compensate for the fiber phase drift.
 A recent work by Bertaina~\textit{et al.}~\cite{Bertaina2023} investigated the phase noise in TFQKD systems such as those implemented in Refs.~\cite{Fang2020, Pittaluga2021, Liu2021, Wang2022, Liu2023,Li2023,Zhou2023}, but did not consider Sagnac-based TFQKD systems.
 Previously, Min\'a\ifmmode \check{r}\else \v{r}\fi{}~\textit{et al.} measured the phase noise and visibility in Sagnac interferometers with fiber lengths up to 72~km~\cite{Minar2008}.
 In their work, a pulsed source at low repetition rate (kHz) was used to ensure that the backscattering noise did not limit the SNR.
 Bogdanski~\textit{et al.} demonstrated BB84 QKD over a Sagnac loop length of 150~km, using an active polarization control system to compensate the fiber birefringence effects~\cite{BOGDANSKI2009}.
 In their setup, they limited the backscattering noise by using an optical attenuator to reduce the source intensity.
 Qi~\textit{et al.} also employed a Sagnac interferometer for BB84 QKD, with a fiber length of 40~km and a low pulse repetition rate (kHz)~\cite{Qi2006}.

 Indeed, no existing literature assesses the feasibility of implementing high-speed long-distance Sagnac TFQKD, with respect to auto phase stability as well as Rayleigh backscattering noise.
 We overcome both the phase noise and the Rayleigh backscattering noise in fiber to achieve stable interference in loop lengths reaching 200~km.
-We mitigate the fiber phase noise via thermal and vibrational isolation of the fiber spools; no active phase or polarization stabilization is performed, nor do we perform phase post-compensation.
+We mitigate the fiber phase noise via thermal and vibrational isolation of the fiber spools; no active phase stabilization is performed, nor do we perform phase post-compensation.
+Polarization alignment is maintained without fast or automated control.
 We report measurements on the phase noise as a function of Sagnac loop length, $L$, and find the variance to scale roughly as $L^3$.
 We circumvent the fiber backscattering noise by sending pulses in long, on-off bursts and using post-selection on time-resolved measurements taken with free-run single-photon avalanche detectors (SPADs).
 We achieve $>99\%$ visibility in 150~km fiber, and $>97\%$ visibility in 200~km.
-Our results represent record performance in terms of Sagnac interference over long fibers, and indicate that the Sagnac loop is imminently suitable as a platform for long-distance TFQKD networks.
+Our results represent record performance in terms of Sagnac interference over long fibers, and suggest that the Sagnac loop is feasible as a platform for long-distance TFQKD networks.